Register as New Patient

 If you are registered at another practice in our local area you will not be able to register with Grange Medical Group.

-We will be accepting 20 patient registrations per week.
+We will be accepting up to 20 patient registrations per week.
 To book one of these places you should call the practice after 10am on Monday morning.
 Places will be given on a first come first served basis.
-You will be given an appointment time to attend on Tuesday (the next day).
+You will given the address to email your registration and supporting documents.
 Please download and complete the registration forms (Patient Registration form and New Patient Questionnaire).
-Bring them to your appointment along with proof of identity and proof of address.

-For formal identification we will accept your birth certificate, passport, photographic driving licence or National Identity Card.
+For formal identification we will accept a scan/photo of your birth certificate, passport, photographic driving licence or National Identity Card.
 For proof of address we will accept a utility bill, bank statement, or rent/mortgage agreement.
 Missing information will lead to a delay in your registration.

 Note, we do not operate a waiting list.